kylebystrom/pawpyseed/README.md

     * G. Kresse and J. Furthmüller.
 Efficient iterative schemes for ab initio total-energy calculations using a plane-wave basis set.
 Phys.
 Rev. B, 54:11169, 1996.
     * G. Kresse and D. Joubert.
 From ultrasoft pseudopotentials to the projector augmented-wave method.
 Phys.
 Rev. B, 59:1758, 1999.
 3. **NUMSBT**:
-NUMSBT is a code written by J. D. Talman, which implements an algorithm that calculates the spherical Bessel transform (SBT) in O(NlogN) time.
+NUMSBT is a code written by J.D.
+Talman, which implements an algorithm that calculates the spherical Bessel transform (SBT) in O(NlogN) time.
 PAWpySeed
 employs the high-k transform algorithm implemented in NUMSBT